normanchingcuanco/ltfi-app/README.md

 An Expo-based mobile and web app that:
 - Tracks food intake via barcode scanning and AI food photo recognition
 - Lets users build custom foods and recipes with no paywall
-- Tracks daily calories, macros, and micronutrients
+- Tracks daily calories, macros, and micronutrients, with daily and weekly dashboard views
 - Logs workouts and runs HIIT / Tabata / circuit interval timers with warmup, cooldown, and repeat
 - Tracks strength training with sets, reps, weight, and progressive overload
 - Logs body weight with optional progress photos, stored on Cloudinary